Skip to main content

 In our Allergy Service we diagnose and manage children with a range of allergies including food, skin, drug and respiratory allergies.
 Services We work closely with other hospital departments plus adult allergy services and laboratories to provide a range of services.
 Specialist allergy nurses do supervised food challenges most days on our Research and Medical...

-Welcome to Amber Lodge at the Becton Centre, a day unit where we offer intensive outreach support and see young people aged 5-11 who have serious and complex mental health problems.
+Amber Lodge at the Becton Centre is a day unit where we offer mental health support for young people aged 5 to 11.
 We are a regional unit and children are referred to us from community CAMHS teams in Sheffield, Barnsley, Rotherham and North Derbyshire.
-It is...
+It is important to us that children and families feel...

 Your child’s safety is our primary concern.
 Our anaesthetists specialise in looking after children with a variety of complex medical problems and bringing them safely through surgery.
 We are also skilled in a variety of specialised pain treatments to make children much more comfortable when they awake after surgery.
 This makes the stress of going...